icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/proxy.md

 Locator to locate the actual endpoints of this proxy.

 In IceRPC, a service address without a server address has no special name: it's just a service address without a server address.
-When IceRPC's Slice engine decodes a Slice1-encoded proxy with an adapter ID, it creates a service address with an adapter-id parameter.
+When the Slice engine decodes a Slice1-encoded proxy with an adapter ID, it creates a service address with an adapter-id parameter.
 For example:

 | Slice1-encoded proxy                              | Decoded as                                        |
 |---------------------------------------------------|---------------------------------------------------|